hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 After answering the questionnaire, close its page and then comeback to the experiment page.
 Once there, click on the next Java code example to review.

+Lastly, after reviewing all code examples and answering their questionnaires, please answer our <a href="http://bit.ly/1KPyrlW" target="_blank">debriefing questionnaire</a>.

 # TASK EXPECTATIONS

 We expect the following throughout the task: